Mahrukhjamil-alt/AChE-ML-Inhibitor-Prediction/README.md

-# AChE Inhibitor Prediction Using Machine Learning
+# AChE Inhibitor Prediction Using Machine Learning and Molecular Docking

 A computational drug-discovery pipeline for identifying potential inhibitors of human Acetylcholinesterase (AChE), combining **machine learning**, **molecular docking**, **protein–ligand interaction analysis**, and **ADMET profiling**.

+---

+## Abstract

+This project presents an end-to-end computational workflow to prioritize potential AChE inhibitors for Alzheimer's disease therapy.
+A Random Forest classifier was trained on 6,870 compounds (1,510 active, 5,360 inactive) using Morgan fingerprints (radius 2, 2048 bits) with scaffold-based validation.
+The model achieved a ROC-AUC of 0.85 on the scaffold test set.
+Top predicted actives were docked against AChE (PDB: 4EY7) using PyRx, followed by 2D interaction analysis with BIOVIA Discovery Studio.
+The final lead candidate, CHEMBL206093, showed favorable docking score (−7.6 kcal/mol) and acceptable ADMET properties.

+---

-## Target
+## 1. Target

 | Property | Value |
 |----------|-------|